Top 6 At-Home Exosome Serums Compared: Plant vs Stem-Cell Derived (2026)

 What we looked at

-This list ranks 10 serums commonly marketed as "exosome" or sold next to that category.
-Three of them don't actually claim exosomes — they're honest contrast picks.
+This list ranks 6 serums commonly marketed as "exosome" or sold next to that category.
+Two of them don't actually claim exosomes — they're honest contrast picks.

-I've practiced a cosmetic derm for 11 years.
-My bias: I'd rather a patient buy a $17 propolis serum that does something real than a $300 vial of nanovesicles that may or may not penetrate intact stratum corneum.
+Editorial bias, disclosed up front: we'd rather a reader buy a $17 propolis serum that does something real than a $258 vial of nanovesicles that may or may not penetrate intact stratum corneum.

-The FDA has issued multiple warning letters about exosome products marketed with therapeutic claims (FDA Warning Letters, 2024-2025).
+The FDA has issued multiple warning letters about exosome products marketed with therapeutic claims, most recently against Evolutionary Biologics in December 2024 (FDA Warning Letters, 2024-2025).

 The Korean MFDS approval pathway is different from the FDA's.
-Korean a cosmetic regulators allow more functional claims than the US framework.
-US patients should treat the topical as a high-level peptide-and-hyaluronic-acid serum with rose-exosome adjacency, not as a repair drug.
+Korean cosmetic regulators allow more functional claims than the US framework.
+US buyers should treat this as a well-formulated night cream with rose-exosome adjacency, not as a repair drug.

 2. Plated Skin Science INTENSE Serum — US Clinical Pedigree (Verdict: Best US-developed pick)

-Plated comes out of Mayo Clinic research.
-Co-founded by a Mayo Clinic dermatologist, the INTENSE Serum runs $300 for a one-month supply on the brand site.
-The formula delivers what Plated calls 15 billion platelet exosomes per pump (Plated Skin Science, 2026).
+Plated comes out of Mayo Clinic research — developed by Mayo Clinic physician-scientists and backed by more than a decade of in-house clinical study.
+The INTENSE Serum runs $258 for a 15mL bottle on the brand site.
+The formula delivers what Plated calls 1+ trillion platelet-derived exosomes per bottle, applied as millions of exosomes per pump (Plated Skin Science, 2026).

 It uses human platelet exosomes — not stem cell, not plant.
 Platelets are easier to source ethically and faster to scale than stem cell tissues.